KNOW MORE ABOUT LOW BACK PAIN !

-Acute low back pain is most often caused by a sudden injury to the muscles and ligaments supporting the back.
-The pain may be caused by muscle spasms or a strain or tear in the muscles and ligaments.
+It is most often caused by a sudden injury to the muscles and ligaments supporting the back.
+The pain may be caused by muscle spasms or a strain or tear in the muscles and ligament

 - Compression fractures to the spine from osteoporosis